 Healing Touch New Zealand: bio-field energy therapy

 Healing Touch is a hands-on energy therapy used to support relaxation, reduce anxiety and pain, and complement clinical care when appropriate.
-Formal training programs, ethical guidelines, and an emerging body of research help practitioners integrate these healing practices safely into health settings.
+Formal training programs and ethical guidelines exist for practitioners, and an emerging body of research supports measurable outcomes such as relaxation and short-term pain relief in some settings.
+Practitioners integrate these healing practices with clinical information, consent processes, and clear referral pathways.

 Becoming a Healer: The Calling, Training, and Role in Community